 In the latter case, Flavius’ description mentions blocks of 50 x 18 (or 10?) x 9 feet (15 x 5.5 x 2.75 m), that is nearly 600 tons (archaeology has even revealed blocks of 14 x 7 x 4 m, or 1000 tons).
 Archaeological excavations showed imprints inside and under the concrete mound, proving that the structure consisted of wooden caissons used as lost formworks for concrete to be poured in situ.
 Such caissons with a bottom could be built on a nearby beach and be floated to their final position.
 This concept is similar to sinking an old ship to build a manmade island like the one of Portus Claudius.

-Vitruvius’ third method is close to the first method as it also requires an enclosure, albeit a water tight one (we now call this a “cofferdam”) allowing water to be pumped out in order to enable work in the dry.
-Hydraulic concrete and pozzolana are thus not required in this method.
-However, the walls must resist the pressure of water and shoring may be required (like in the first method, the height of the enclosure did not have to exceed 1.5 to 2 m which was a sufficient water depth for ancient ships).
+Vitruvius’ third method is close to the first method as it also requires an enclosure, albeit a watertight one (we now call this a “cofferdam”) allowing water to be pumped out in order to enable work in the dry.
+Marine concrete and pozzolana are thus not required in this method.
+However, the walls must resist the pressure of water and shoring may be required, as, like in the first method, the height of the enclosure did not have to exceed a few meters which was a sufficient water depth for ancient ships.
 Moreover, large pumping capacity must be provided depending on the permeability of the subsoil.
-It would therefore be difficult to use this method on a sandy sea bed as water would seep into the enclosed area through the bottom and Vitruvius rightly recommends digging out the area down to the rocky substratum.
+It would therefore be difficult to use this method on a sandy seabed as water would seep into the enclosed area through the bottom and Vitruvius rightly recommends digging out the area down to the rocky substratum (Aachen University video).
 He also indicates that the foundation must be wider than the planned structure.
-This foundation can be a mound of concrete placed on top of the rocky bottom or on a series of wooden stakes if the subsoil is unstable (the use of coal for filling the space between the stakes is somewhat unclear.
+This foundation can be a slab of concrete placed on top of the rocky bottom or on a series of wooden stakes if the subsoil is unstable (the use of coal for filling the space between the stakes is somewhat unclear.
 Did they believe that as fire hardens wood, coal would preserve it in the long term?).
 The jetty can then be completely built in the dry.